 “She says we’re gonna play some rock n roll.
 Y’all gots to come.”

 “Well, we’ll all show, if’ jist ta harass yer asses.”

 My bike is just where I’d left it.
 Not much market in North Carolina for stolen bicycles, even among thieves.
 Truthfully, even though my bike is still new, it’s so thrashed.
 It isn’t worth anything.
-I’m glad to have it back.
+But I’m glad to have it back.
 Riding double with Scott was hard on my much-abused ass.